 - The error menu drop-down will now be at the top left or right corner of your selected range.
-Click the Convert to Number option to convert all selected cells to numbers.
+You can then use the following keyboard shortcut to Convert to Numbers.

 I find the built-in feature to be the fastest, but there are other ways to accomplish this task:

 - Copy a cell containing a 1 and Paste Special>Multiple on the range you want to convert.

 - Use Text to Columns tool on the Data tab (ribbon).
 This is limited to one column and doesn’t work on rows.